NicholasCG/HexBattleSimulator/README.md

 import hex_board as hxgame
 hex_game = hxgame.GameBoard() # Initializes a new game board, pulling from settings.yaml,
                               # or default_settings.yaml is settings.yaml is missing.
-map = hex_game.get_board()    # Returns a list of GameHex objects, which represents the current game state.
 # Various actions after analyzing map...
 hex_game.end_turn()           # Ends the current turn.
 map = hex_game.get_board()    # Pulls the new game state.